jbohnslav/jbohnslav.github.io/content/posts/muon-kimi2-translation.md

 (where `W` is a matrix, so `||W||₂` is its spectral norm).
 The most direct approach is to control the spectral norm.
 However, the spectral norm is difficult to calculate.
 So, we can use the inequality relationship between spectral and Frobenius norms and directly clip the Frobenius norm.
 By doing so, `||xW||_2` will be controlled!

-But later I had a chance to chat with Su Yin, and he said he didn't think that far ahead, and my understanding might not be right (I was floored).
+But later I had a chance to chat with Su Yin, and he said he didn't think that far ahead, and my understanding might not be right (人麻了).
 His idea was to directly operate on the fundamental problem.
 Su Yin mentioned he will be releasing a blog post in the next few days, so keep an eye out for that.

 ## 5. Conclusion

-I feel that K2 is going to be a very powerful model, and I look forward to more evaluations from the community.
-Additionally, Moonshot has been very strong in Vision-Language (VL) and Reinforcement Learning (RL) before, so we can expect that after some more training, a K2-based model for thinking and vision understanding will have a chance to shine!

-At the same time, as a company with many masters like Su Yin, "Jiang Kernel," and Feilaige's own Zhang Yu, Moonshot feels very promising!
-Moreover, Moonshot not only implements fancy new technologies like Muon but also generously acknowledges and uses advanced technologies from competitors.
-I feel that shows great character and vision!
+K2 is shaping up to be **cracked**.
+Moonshot already crushes VL + RL; once they stack **thinking + vision** on K2, expect fireworks.

+With Su Yin, Jiang-kernel, and Feilai-Pavilion’s Zhang Yu on the roster, Moonshot’s ceiling is sky-high.
+A company that ships Muon **and** happily borrows DeepSeek’s MLA?
+That’s big-dick energy.

 ---